Bijan1986/spring-practice/README.md

 # Book 1 : Master java webservices and restful api with spring boot

+# SECTION 1: RESTFUL WEBSERVICES WITH SPRING AND SPRING BOOT

 ## 1. initializing restful webservices with spring boot
 import features from spring starter